peppelinux/pyDHCPStarvator/README.md

 - port-security, it permits to lock a network switch's physical port to a restricted number of mac addresses.
 A dhcp starvation cannot spoof mac addresses in this configuration.
 - dnc-snoop, a network switch will reject DHCP packets on port 67 and 68 coming from unauthoritative DHCP servers.
 This commonly prevents rogue DHCP activities.

 If any of these are not available remember that GNU/Linux as router is a good solution.
-As example it could be used with iptables this way:
+This example could be used with iptables:
 ````
 # 67 server, 68 client
 IPTABLES -I OUTPUT -i $LAN_IFACE -p udp --sport 67 -m mac ! --mac-source $YOUR_DHCP_MAC -j DROP